greggman/webgpu-dev-extension/README.md

   Prints to the console the number of active WebGPU devices

+### Block Features

+  Lets you block webgpu features.
+For example, type in `shader-f16` and the shader-f16 feature will be blocked.
+  You can use this to test that your code, that is supposed to run without the feature, actually runs without the feature.

+  Enter one or more features separated by space, comma, or new line. `*` is a wildcard so `*` = all, `texture*` = all features that start with `texture`. `*f16` = all features that end in `f16`.

 ### Emulate Compat

   Experiment to show what places would fail in compatibility mode